ReactTraining/hooks-workshop/lessons/02-state/exercise/README.md

 Add some state to track if the checkbox is checked or not.

-Add a defaultValue to the checkbox.
+Use your state for the `defaultChecked` prop on the checkbox.

 Add an onChange handler to the checkbox.